Gianluigi Buffon: Attire

-Although when he started his career it was more common for goalkeepers to wear long-sleeved jerseys, Buffon has always been known for wearing short-sleeves throughout his entire career, even during the winter months; when asked in a 2017 interview with FourFourTwo why he preferred to wear short sleeves, he commented: "I really don't know why.
+Although when he started his career it was more common for goalkeepers to wear long-sleeved jerseys, Buffon was always known for wearing short-sleeves throughout his entire career, even during the winter months; when asked in a 2017 interview with FourFourTwo why he preferred to wear short sleeves, he commented: "I really don't know why.
 It's just something that I've always done, right from the time I first started playing in goal.
 It always felt good.
 And now look: lots of goalkeepers do it.
 I've started a fashion."
 When asked again about his goalkeeping attire in a 2018 interview with L'Équipe's magazine Sports et Style, he stated that he first cut the sleeves off of his goalkeeping kit as a youngster, "for convenience and to feel more comfortable", also adding that he "feel[s] more when the ball touches [his] forearms".

+After retirement

+Italian Federation

+After retiring from professional football, Buffon was appointed by the Italian Football Federation (FIGC) as the head of delegation of the Italy national team on 5 August 2023, a position last held by the late Gianluca Vialli.
+In December of that year, he received his sporting director diploma through the Coverciano technical centre.

+In August 2024, Buffon received the UEFA President's Award.